flutter/website/assets-and-images.md

 [`AssetBundle`](https://docs.flutter.io/flutter/services/AssetBundle-class.html)
 object.

 The two main methods on an asset bundle allow you to load a string/text asset (`loadString`) or an image/binary asset (`load`) out of the bundle, given a logical key.
-The logical key maps to the path to the asset specified in the `flutter.yaml` file at build time.
+The logical key maps to the path to the asset specified in the `pubspec.yaml` file at build time.

 ### Loading text assets

 Each Flutter app has a [`rootBundle`](https://docs.flutter.io/flutter/services/rootBundle.html) object for easy access to the main asset bundle.
 It is possible to load assets directly using the `rootBundle` global static from `package:flutter/services.dart`.

 However, it's recommended to obtain the AssetBundle for the current BuildContext using [`DefaultAssetBundle`](https://docs.flutter.io/flutter/widgets/DefaultAssetBundle-class.html).
 Rather than the default asset bundle that was built with the app, this approach enables a parent widget to substitute a different AssetBundle at run time, which can be useful for localization or testing scenarios.

-Typically, you'll use DefaultAssetBundle.of() to indirectly load a JSON file asset from the app's runtime `rootBundle`.
+Typically, you'll use `DefaultAssetBundle.of()` to indirectly load a JSON file asset from the app's runtime `rootBundle`.

 {% comment %}